SirPlease/Server4Dead-Project/README.md

 # < 0 > | **The Server4Dead Project**

 <== IMPORTANT NOTICE DON'T IGNORE THIS OKAY?! ===>
 <------------------ **LINUX SUPPORT ONLY** ------------------>
 < This means Windows is not Supported, so don't ask~ :smile: >
 > **Project's Purpose:**

-This Project's purpose is to make it very easy to get Servers ready for people interested in hosting their own servers for Left 4 Dead 2.
+This Project's purpose is to make it very easy to get Servers ready for people interested in hosting their own servers for L4D2.
 Feel free to contact me on [Steam](http://steamcommunity.com/id/SirPlease/) regarding the project.
 Also, definitely take a look at [Issues](https://github.com/SirPlease/Server4Dead-Project/issues) to see what's being worked on and or discussed, or to simply request for something to be added to the Project.

 > **Recommended Server Specifications:**